rickosborne/cascades/md/12-2-2-beverage-service.md

 I wanted to talk to Mr. Dearborn and Mrs. Hamilton in 18.

 It was a weird experience, serving from the front of the cart for the second time.
-I hadn't been paying much attention the first time so I didn't have the orders memorized, but some of them were … just there.
+I hadn't been paying much attention the first time, so I didn't have the orders memorized, but some of them were … just there.
 Like a half-remembered exchange of dialogue from a favorite movie or book.
 You don't quite have it until someone starts saying it, then the words line up and tumble out after each other.